MirasCarlo934/ReciMe-Coding-Challenge/README.md

 While tradeoffs can be discussed (e.g. database performance vs application performance, database query maintainability), it's generally good practice to delegate functionality that can be handled by the database to the database itself.

+### #5: Sortable Properties
+Notice that using `ingredients` and `instructions` as sort properties is not allowed as it needs further refinement.
+_How_ will recipes be sorted by their ingredients?
+Is it by name using the first ingredient?
+Or by the number of ingredients?
+How about for instructions?

+As such, it's decided to not allow sorting by these properties.

 ## Other Assumptions Made
 1. The recipe exists as an isolated entity and does not have any dependencies on other entities. (i.e. ingredients are stored _as-is_ as described in the recipe upon creation)